 — XOmisse • Elaine (@XOmisse) March 25, 2017

-What Can I do?
 Can’t I just delete my Bloglovin account?

-No. If you have a public RSS feed, then ANY RSS feed reader can pick up your blog and display your posts.
+No, not really.
+If you have a public RSS feed, then ANY RSS feed reader can pick up your blog and display your posts.
 Deleting your Bloglovin account won’t change this.
 This is explained further on their help page.

-Change your RSS feed settings
+1. Change your RSS feed settings

 I recommend switching your RSS feed to summary/short instead of full.
 This will affect all RSS feed readers, but if you have an issue with your content being available in full via a feed reader, then this is the solution.
 This is not the same as displaying your posts as full or excerpt on your blog, this is your RSS feed settings.
-To do this:

 - On WordPress.org (self-hosted) Settings > Reading > Choose Summary

-On WordPress.com (free hosted)
+- On WordPress.com (free hosted) WP Admin (

 https://yourblog.wordpress.com/wp-admin/) > Settings > Reading > Choose Summary

-Settings > Other > Site Feed > Allow Blog Feed > Choose Short (you could also choose Until Jump Break if you use that feature)
+- On Blogger Settings > Other > Site Feed > Allow Blog Feed > Choose Short (you could also choose Until Jump Break if you use that feature)

-Optimize > Summary Burner
+- On Feedburner Optimize > Summary Burner

-Note – I’ve seen some people ask why they should *have* to do this when Bloglovin is “scraping content and infringing on copyright”.
-This is actually a grey area in copyright law, since you’re providing the full content in your RSS feed which you have made publicly available.
+I’ve seen some people ask why they should *have* to do this when Bloglovin is “scraping content and infringing on copyright”.
+This is actually a grey area since you’re providing the full content in your RSS feed which you have made publicly available.

-Block Bloglovin from your RSS feed
+2. Block Bloglovin from your RSS feed

 Ashley, from NoseGraze, has also done a blog post on this where she explains some other methods for blocking Bloglovin’ from accessing your RSS feed.
 You’ll need to be self-hosted to do this.